Wilhitesa/PythonAutoGrader/README.md

 | student_file2.xlsx | criteria_section_1   | proficient   |         | criteria_section_2  | novice     | Your value for element 1 was out of tolerance, expected 2 but got 0 | criteria_section_3 | insufficient | Your value for element 1 was out of tolerance, expected 0 to 1 but got 3 |

 - `Student Filename` will be the name of the student file.
+- `criteria_section_X` will be the name of the grading section.
 - comments can be empty if there are no issues with the grading.
-- `score` will be the name of the grading criteria bracket met by the student's score.
+- `score` will be the name of the grading criteria bracket met by the student score

 ## Packages Used
 This project uses the following packages: